Dany2005M/climb-tracker/README.md

 ### ✨ Key Features

 * **Cloud-Ready Containerization:** Features a multi-stage `Dockerfile` specifically optimized for deploying the application to cloud platforms like **Render**.
 This ensures the Java backend is automatically compiled and packaged into a lightweight, production-ready environment.
-* **Robust Relational Data (PostgreSQL):** Drops in-memory toys for a true production database.
-Utilizes PostgreSQL for reliable data persistence, ensuring data integrity, scalability, and seamless transitions between local testing and cloud deployment.
+* **Robust Relational Data (PostgreSQL):** Utilizes PostgreSQL for reliable data persistence, ensuring data integrity, scalability, and seamless transitions between local testing and cloud deployment.
 * **Spring Security & Identity Management:** Implements a rigorous authentication layer using a custom `UserDetailsService`.
 Passwords are cryptographically hashed using BCrypt, and API endpoints are strictly protected to ensure users can only modify their own relational data.
 * **Spring Data JPA & ORM Mapping:** Leverages Hibernate to handle complex Object-Relational Mapping (ORM).
 Manages One-to-Many entity relationships dynamically without needing to write raw SQL queries for standard CRUD operations.
 * **Interactive API Documentation:** Integrated with OpenAPI 3 (Swagger UI), generating a live, interactable web interface directly from the Java code for seamless endpoint testing by clients or frontend teams.